EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Evaluation

-In this section, we demonstrate the accuracy-consistency of \oursys{}, which guarantees to produce bitwise-identical DL models under an elastic number of heterogeneous GPUs.
-We use \oursys{} to train the DL models listed in Table~\ref{tab:trace_workloads} in three different stages with different GPU configurations: \textit{stage 0} with 4 V100 GPUs, \textit{stage 1} with 2 V100 GPUs, and \textit{stage 2} with 1 V100 and 2 P100 GPUs.
-Changing from from \textit{stage 0} to \textit{1} represents the resource elasticity, and changing from from \textit{stage 1} to \textit{2} represents the resource heterogeneity.
-In each stage, the models are trained for 100 mini-batches.
+To demonstrate the accuracy-consistency of \oursys{}, which guarantees to produce bitwise-identical DL models under an elastic number of heterogeneous GPUs, we use \oursys{} to train the DL workloads of Table~\ref{tab:trace_workloads} in three different stages with different GPU configurations: \textit{stage 0} with 4 V100 GPUs, \textit{stage 1} with 2 V100 GPUs, and \textit{stage 2} with 1 V100 and 2 P100 GPUs.
+Changing from from \textit{stage 0} to \textit{stage 1} represents the \textit{resource elasticity}, and changing from from \textit{stage 1} to \textit{stage 2} represents the \textit{resource heterogeneity}.
+In each stage, the workloads are trained for 100 mini-batches.